daytonaio/content/definitions/20240819_definition_disposable environments.md

   confidently experiment, modify, and test their code without causing disruptions or permanent changes to the production environment.
-Furthermore, disposable environments foster agility and facilitate rapid iteration by streamlining the process of setting up and tearing down testing environments.'
+Furthermore, disposable environments foster agility and facilitate rapid iteration by streamlining the process of setting up and tearing down testing environments."
 ---

 # Disposable Environments